IdentityServer/IdentityServer4/docs/quickstarts/3_interactive_login.rst

 See the `readme <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI/blob/dev/README.md>`_ for the quickstart UI for more information.

-.. note: The ``release`` branch of the UI repo has the UI that matches the latest stable release.
+.. note:: The ``release`` branch of the UI repo has the UI that matches the latest stable release.
 The ``dev`` branch goes along with the current dev build of IdentityServer4.
 If you are looking for a specific version of the UI - check the tags.

 Spend some time inspecting the controllers and models, the better you understand them, the easier it will be to make future modifications.